Udoka-AM/Udoka-AM/README.md

 ### Hey :wave:

-I am a blockchain developer who leans towards software systems and security in SVM and Rust-based chains.
+I am a blockchain developer who leans towards software systems and security in SVM and rust-based chains.